 Depending on your affiliate marketing objectives, you can create landing pages for affiliates to link to, such as pages with a direct sales offer or a call to action promoting email sign-ups.
 Personalize these pages based on your target audience’s needs, and urge your affiliates to meet these needs when you include your link.

 The most common B2B affiliate program blunder is failing to invite existing clients to become affiliates.

 Affiliates are not required to use your product or service regularly.
-They should, however, be reputable content developers who are respected by other B2B customers.
+They should, however, be reputable content developers who other B2B customers respect.